axewizardbgg/guards-cairn-1e-adventure/README.md

 Players will be on alert, and the Slums will be fairly active in the evening hours.
 As the evening progresses to early morning there will be less and less people about.

-Distract the players with a few harmless things such as:
+As always give the players a few harmless scenarios such as:
  - Two men having a loud verbal argument
  - A homeless vagrant sleeping in the middle of the street
  - Beggars asking the players to take pity on them and spare them a coin
+ - Desparate souls crowding around a cart of someone freely giving food to the people

 One of the things they should encounter before the night is over is a cutpurse swipes the coin purse of one of the players!
-Select a player to be the target (how you decide this is up to you!) and then read the following:
+Select a player to be the target (how you decide this is up to you) and then read the following:

 _As you turn a corner on your patrol, <player name>, you feel a slight rustle at your hip.
-You quickly turn and look to find a dirty man with a small dagger clutching your coin purse, turning to run._
+You quickly turn and look to find a dirty man with a small dagger clutching your coin purse he just cut from you.
+He's already turning to run._

 At this point have the player make a DEX save to see if they can grab the cutpurse’s arm before they can flee out of range.
  - If the cutpurse is restrained by a player, they cannot flee unless they succeed at a DEX save.